Bristol Vaccine Centre

-The Bristol Children's Vaccine Centre (BCVC) is a group of doctors, nurses and scientists working together to develop new, better ways to prevent and treat infectious diseases.
+The Bristol Vaccine Centre (BVC) is a multidisciplinary group hosted by the University of Bristol.
+Our aim is to develop new, better ways to prevent and treat infectious diseases.

 We conduct commercial and non-commercial clinical trials to evaluate novel drugs and vaccines, from small early-phase safety studies through to larger efficacy trials.